 From the above analysis, it can be seen that digital inclusive finance can effectively make up for the shortcomings of traditional finance and has an important impact on the income gap between urban and rural areas in China.
 However, previous studies mainly focus on the provincial level or use microdata, and rarely focus on the urban level.
 At the same time, most studies focus on the direct impact of digital inclusive finance on the urban-rural income gap without an in-depth analysis of its mechanism.
 Therefore, this study tries to make the following innovations.
 Firstly, it studies the impact of digital financial inclusion on the urban-rural income gap by using relevant data at the city level.
-Secondly, it explores the impact of various dimensions of digital inclusive finance on the urban-rural income gap.
+Secondly, it explores the impact of various dimensions of digital inclusive finance on the urban-rural income gap and the regional characteristics of the impact of digital inclusive finance on the urban-rural income gap.
 Finally, it analyzes the transmission mechanism of digital financial inclusion through influencing starting businesses and then reducing the urban-rural income gap.